kellibrooke/react-tutorial/README.md

   * add eslint-loader to rules array in webpack.config.js
   * add "lint-fix": "eslint src/** src/**/** --fix; exit 0" to "scripts" section of package.json (this allows you to run "npm run lint-fix" and it will fix minor issues like indentation)

+15. Configure CSS Modules
+  * npm install --save styled-jsx
+  * update webpack.config with "styled-jsx/babel": this updates our babel-loader to compile CSS and push them to the head of the DOM when the page gets loaded
+  * wrap styles within components in <style jsx>{}</style> tags with styles being typed in the same way as they would in a CSS stylesheet; the style tags should go within the <div> that is being rendered
+  * CSS modules are locally scoped to the component that contains them
+  * when we render our app, the components are given a unique class by Styled-JSX and that class is added to all elements within that component

 CREATING THE APP COMPONENT